Super-Guesser/ctf/Fword CTF 2020/writeups/fshop/fshop.md

 then go into the db
 ```

-and then when it converts \0\0\0 back to * in items.php it will change to
+and then when it converts \0\0\0 back to \* in items.php it will change to

 ```
 serializedObject : O:5:"Order":3:{s:12:"*_quantity";s:30:"*****";s:8:"*_size";s:1:"s";s:11:"_product_id";s:1:"3";}
 ```

 Pay attention to the string length where it says s:30.
-It gave the value of s:30 because it counts all characters in \0\0\0\0\0\0\0\0\0\0\0\0\0\0\0 but when it converts it back to chr(0)."*".chr(0) it is still in s:30 but the actual character length is 15(you need to also count the null bytes so 10 null bytes + 5 "*" is 15).
+It gave the value of s:30 because it counts all characters in \0\0\0\0\0\0\0\0\0\0\0\0\0\0\0 but when it converts it back to chr(0)."\*".chr(0) it is still in s:30 but the actual character length is 15(you need to also count the null bytes so 10 null bytes + 5 "\*" is 15).
 This means that we have 15 more characters that we can control.
-So when the above seralized object gets unsrialized, it will occur an error.
+So when the above serealized object gets unserialized, it will occur an error.

 # Exploit

 So the attack flow is
 1. overflow _quantity and overwrite _size
-2. create and put the serialized object that contains _size and _product_id(containg the sql injection) into _size
+2. create and put the serialized object that contains _size and _product_id(containing the sql injection) into _size

 Let's say we want to inject 'UNION SELECT null,null,null,null,null,null,null-- -